gobros/container/README.md

 parent to child.

 # Binding & Resolving Overview
 The primary operations this container performs are binding and resolving.
+Below is a short example of it in action.

 ```golang
 // Bind our implementation of IRandomIntGenerator